Ca’Barun is a small independent producer of quality wine. Over the years the wine have become very appreciated by wine lovers around the world.

-Ca’Barun means the “the house of the Baron”.
-The story tells that when the farmers about 200 years ago went work on the hill side where the house is located they said they had to work in the field of the Baron.
+Ca’Barun means “the house of the Baron”.
+The story tells that when the farmers about 200 years ago went working on the hillside where the house is located they said they had to work in the field of the Baron.
 From that the name the house of the Barun was born – Ca’Barun.

-The wineyear is south-possitioned 375 m above see level and covers an area of 10.000 m2.
+The wineyard is south-positioned 375 m above see level and covers an area of 10.000 m2.
 The soil is limestone and chalky being rich of sea fossils.
 In the lower part of the wineyard we have the Pinot Nero grapes that were planted in 2015 and in the upper part we have the Freisa grapes that were planted in 1997.

 INTRODUCINGOur Grapes Varietals

 Freisa is a historical red Italian wine grape variety grown in Piedmont.
 Freisa is a vigorous and productive vine whose round, blue-black grapes are harvested in early October.
-It is said it a one of the parent grapes to Nebbiolo, and consequently is has many things in common.
+It is said that it is one of the parent grapes to Nebbiolo, and consequently is has many things in common.

 The three-lobed leaves are relatively small and the bunches are elongated in form.
 By the 1880s it had become one of the major Piedmontese grapes, and in that period its cultivation was stimulated by the vine’s resistance to the downy mildew caused by the Plasmopara viticola fungus.